 No matter your camp, the activities and traditions, the common thread among camp directors is that you care so deeply about the children who attend.
+You run camps that provide emotional support for campers.
 This remains true for camps prepared to remain open, and for those who have chosen to move their programs online this summer.
 In either scenario, you’re likely asking yourself how to help children process the trauma from the last few months and how to make them feel comfortable with their camp community, either in-person or virtually.

 This article presents six excellent ideas on how to structure camp this summer in ways that provide extra support for campers.
 These tips come directly from Rachel V. Glaser, the Director at Habonim Dror Camp Moshava in Maryland from 1985- 2008.
 She acknowledges that camp directors don’t have another exact situation like this to compare to, but her advice is built around the fact that camps already have structures in place to support campers’ emotional needs.
 You’re not starting from zero here, so as you consider her tips, remind yourselves that while the circumstances are extreme, there’s a solid foundation on which to build.